-Course is designed to serve as a mechanism for the introduction of new information and technology issues for the sport industry.
-This course will encourage the undergraduate student in sport and fitness management to remain current with contemporary developments in the sports industry.
-Prerequisite: KHP 3355.
+This course is designed to serve as a mechanism for the introduction of new information and technology issues for the sport industry.
+This course will encourage the undergraduate sport and fitness management student to remain current with contemporary developments in the sports industry.
+Prerequisites: KHP 3355 and nine additional hours of 4000 level KHP courses